FINANCIAL INFORMATION: Winter Session - 2017

 Registration Fee ($30) - Charged to all students during summer and winter sessions and to part-time students during the fall/spring terms.

-Student Comprehensive Fee ($50) - A mandatory fee charged to all undergraduate and Continuing Education students during the Winter and Summer sessions.
+Student Comprehensive Fee ($50) - Charged to all Undergraduate and Continuing Education students during the Winter session.
 This fee supports the student fitness center, recreational programs, student activities, concerts, performing arts and the activities of registered student organizations.

-Late Payment Fee ($55) - Charged for outstanding balances
+Late Payment Fee ($55) - Charged on accounts with outstanding balances

 Tuition is charged and is not refundable for course withdrawals after these dates.